 - Arabidopis – Golovinomyces orontii

-- Choose a succulent or plant that is resistant and tolerant to powdery mildew
+- Choose a succulent or plant that is resistant and tolerant to powdery mildew.

-- Avoid watering succulents or plants from overhead to reduce humidity
+- Avoid watering succulents or plants from overhead to reduce humidity.

-- Remove the affected foliage from the plant and clean up the fallen debris on the ground
+- Remove the affected foliage from the plant and clean up the fallen debris on the ground.

-- Spray your plants with the fungicides
+- Spray your plants with fungicides, ideally the ones with copper, such as this great fungicide.

-- Avoid over-fertilizing the succulents with nitrogen
+- Avoid over-fertilizing the succulents with nitrogen.

-- Use healthy planting stocks
+- Use healthy planting stock.s